Which Style Guide Should Authors Use: Chicago, AP or MLA?

 Style Tendencies in MLA

-A quick before and after:
+A simple before and after:

 - Messy.
 "As stated on www.poetryfoundation.org, the poem was first published in 1921."